takelwerk/takelship/README.md

 docker exec -it takelship pod podman ps -a
 ```

-Alternatively, get the same result using docker on your host (replace the port with the output of `ship sail`):
+Alternatively, get the same result using docker on your host:

 ```bash
 DOCKER_HOST=tcp://localhost:32375 docker ps